Boma Goodhead

 Boma Goodhead (born 24 November 1970) is a Nigerian politician and federal lawmaker representing Asari-Toru Federal Constituency in Rivers State.
 She is a member of the Peoples Democratic Party.

 Early life and education

 Boma was born on 24 November 1970 to Melford Dokubo, a former high court judge in Nigeria.
 She is from Buguma in Asari-Toru local government area of Rivers State.
 She is the younger sister to Asari Dokubo.

+Political career

+Boma started her political career as an assistant to former Delta State Governor James Ibori.
+In 2007, she contested for the chairmanship position of the Abuja Municipal Area Council (AMAC) under the All Nigeria Peoples Party (ANPP).
+She later joined the Action Congress of Nigeria (ACN) and contested for the party's nomination to represent the AMAC/Bwari Federal Constituency in the House of Representatives in 2011.
+In 2015, she was elected to represent the Asari-Toru/Akuku-Toru Federal Constituency of Rivers State in the House of Representatives under the Peoples Democratic Party (PDP).
+She was re-elected in 2019.

 Controversy

-During a committee meeting in 2017, she allegedly threatened to “break the head” of fellow lawmaker, Razak Atunwa who had written a letter to then President Goodluck Jonathan, asking him to appear before an ad hoc panel for a bribery scandal.
+During a committee meeting in 2017, she allegedly threatened to “break the head” of a fellow lawmaker, Razak Atunwa who had written a letter to then President Goodluck Jonathan, asking him to appear before an ad hoc panel for a bribery scandal.